nik0spapp/wmil/README.md

 weighted-MIL
 ======================
-The attached code implements a multiple-instance learning algorithm for aspect-based sentiment analysis which was proposed at the paper below.
+The attached code implements a multiple-instance learning algorithm for aspect-based sentiment analysis which was proposed in the paper below.
 In addition, the features extracted from seven publicly available datasets are provided as well for research purposes.
 If you use them please cite the paper below: